SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/chat.md

 #### errors

-* 236 – Feature unavailable due to tariff restrictions (if there is no tracker which has a tariff with “chat” feature).
+* 236 – Feature unavailable due to tariff restrictions (if there is no tracker which has a tariff with "chat" feature).